MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/channel-analytics.md

 ### How does analytics help customer service managers?

-Channel Analytics can help customer service managers track KPIs that indicate infrastructural health, get predictive insights about volume of requests and resource requirements, and track KPIs that impact high-priority customer sentiment in the contact center.
+Channel analytics can help customer service managers track KPIs that indicate infrastructural health, get predictive insights about volume of requests and resource requirements, and track KPIs that impact high-priority customer sentiment in the contact center.

 ### How does analytics help customer service agents?